d-darwin/darwin-vue-ui/README.md

 - **DEqualWidth**.
 Forces default slot elements to be equal width.
   More details: '@dariwn-studio/ui-vue/src/components/containers/DEqualWidth.vue'.
 - **DFullScreen**.
 Adds full screen mode to default slot content.
-  Customisable focus-visible presented.
   More details: '@dariwn-studio/ui-vue/src/components/containers/DFullScreen.vue'.
 - **DGrid**.
 Helps arrange child elements by grid.
   More details: '@dariwn-studio/ui-vue/src/components/containers/DGrid.vue'.
 - **DTypography**.
 Renders an HTML strings according to defined design tokens.
-  Customisable focus-visible presented.
   More details: '@dariwn-studio/ui-vue/src/components/containers/DTypography.vue'.
 - **DZoomIn**.
 The component allows zoom in slot content to cover all browser viewport.
-  Customisable focus-visible presented.
   More details: '@dariwn-studio/ui-vue/src/components/containers/DZoomIn.vue'.

 #### Development components

 - **DDebugVisual**.
-Adds grid, elements' borders and semantic tag visualisation to help catch up visual errors.
+Adds grid, elements' borders and semantic tag visualisation to help catch up visual and semantic errors.
   More details: '@dariwn-studio/ui-vue/src/components/development/DDebugVisual.vue'.

 #### Icon components

-The library also exports default icons which used in components.
+The library also exports default icons which used by default in some components.
 You can easily replace them with your own by using appropriate component slots.
 Here you can find default icons: '@dariwn-studio/ui-vue/src/components/icons'.